 What does CDM2015 require?

 Document management is essential for construction safety because it helps to control the flow of information.
-By managing documents effectively, construction workers can be sure that they are working with the most up-to-date information.
+By managing documents effectively, designers and construction workers can be sure that they are working with the most up-to-date information.

 It is important to ensure that you consider all elements of a construction project and the documents that might be required to comply with CDM2015.

 Construction Design Management is a critical part of construction safety.
 To comply with CDM2015 it is recommended that all construction companies have a document management system in place to ensure the safety of their workers.
 This system helps to track and manage all of the documents related to the design of a construction project as it relates to safety, including pre-construction information, safety plans, hazard assessments, and worksite inspections.
 By having a central location for all of these documents, construction companies can more easily ensure that their workers have the information they need to stay safe on the job.
 Additionally, online document management systems can help to streamline the construction safety process by automating tasks such as document creation and approvals.

 By keeping track of documents, construction safety managers can ensure that everyone on site is following the correct procedures and that any potential hazards are identified and dealt with quickly.
 In short, document management is an essential part of construction safety and should not be overlooked.

 Mosaic provides an online collaboration tool for the design team to collectively provide the information needed to complete the Pre-Construction Information packs (PCI), the Health & Safety File (H&S File), and the Risk Register, 3 of the essential outputs of CDM2015.